Demolition Costs

 - You want to save money on renovating an old structure and want to start afresh

-- Creating space for a house extension to convert into a home office, extra living room, or bedroom
+- Creating space for a house extension to use as a home office, extra living room or additional bedroom

-- The space can be used to extend your driveway or to add more greenery to the front of your home
+- Extending your driveway or adding more greenery and landscaping at the front of your home

 On average, what does it cost to have a load-bearing wall safely demolished and removed?
 Including the cost of whatever must be installed in its place.